Charles Portis

-Charles McColl Portis (December 28, 1933 – February 17, 2020) was an American author best known for his novels Norwood (1966) and the classic Western True Grit (1968), both adapted as films.
-The latter also inspired a film sequel and a made-for-TV movie sequel.
-A newer film adaptation of True Grit was released in 2010.
+Charles McColl Portis (December 28, 1933 – February 17, 2020) was an American author best known for his novels Norwood (1966) and the classic Western True Grit (1968).
+Both Norwood and True Grit were adapted as films, released in 1970 and 1969, respectively.
+True Grit also inspired a film sequel and a made-for-TV movie sequel.
+The second film adaptation of True Grit was released in 2010.

+In 2023 The Library of America published his Collected Works.
+In the introduction, editor Jay Jennings observes: "Charles Portis is now recognized as a singular American genius, a writer whose deadpan style, picaresque plots, and unforgettable characters have drawn a passionate following among readers and writers."

 Portis has been described as "one of the most inventively comic writers of western fiction".

 Early life

 Charles Portis was born in 1933 in El Dorado, Arkansas, the son of Alice (Waddell) and Samuel Palmer Portis.
 He was raised and educated in various towns in southern Arkansas, including Hamburg and Mount Holly.

 During the Korean War, Portis enlisted in the U.S. Marine Corps and reached the rank of sergeant.
 After receiving his discharge in 1955, he enrolled in the University of Arkansas at Fayetteville.
 He graduated with a degree in journalism in 1958.